Automotive Body and Related Repairers - 49-3021.00

 • Follow supervisors' instructions as to which parts to restore or replace and how much time the job should take.

-• Inspect repaired vehicles for dimensional accuracy and test drive them to ensure proper alignment and handling.
+• Inspect repaired vehicles for proper functioning, completion of work, dimensional accuracy, and overall appearance of paint job, and test-drive vehicles to ensure proper alignment and handling.

 • Measure and mark vinyl material and cut material to size for roof installation, using rules, straightedges, and hand shears.